 Thursday, February 20, 2025

-Mastering CAGR and Holding Yield: Step-by-Step Excel Guide with RATE and XIRR Functions
+Mastering CAGR and Holding Yield: Step-by-Step Excel Guide with RATE, XIRR Functions and ChatGPT Prompt

 Understanding CAGR and Holding Yield in Finance